 - Download the Moving Communities methodology, which has been designed by Platoniq, together with the Idea Camp programme team, in order to support Idea Makers transform their idea into a viable and effective project.

-- Check the Media Coverage on Storify and in our Library.
+- Check the Media Coverage on Storify.
 But you might start with this report.

 - In the lab Culture and Refuge in Europe everyone can share links, pieces of writing, stories, images and thoughts – collecting, connecting and discussing inspiring cultural initiatives and voices from across Europe that explore ways of living alongside each other in these changing times.

 - Eurozine Focal Point: Could alternative interlocal forms of mobilisation around the commons revive solidarities and keep the prospect of a common Europe alive in an age of austerity?
 Read more about the new focal point, created in partnership with the ECF and Eurozine.

 - The Digital Roadbook is a a platform where all Idea Makers can register their profile and ideas.
 It allows all participants to identify each other and to connect before, during and after the Idea Camp.